Renters Insurance Spain

 Coverage limits vary depending on the insurer and policy level.

-Each policy includes a level of contents insurance Spain tenants need to protect their furniture, electronics and personal possessions while renting.
+Each policy can include contents cover to help tenants protect furniture, electronics and personal possessions while renting in Spain.

 Ideal for students, digital nomads and short-term rentals.